Geraldine Doogue: Career

-After graduating from the University of Western Australia with a Bachelor of Arts degree, Doogue intended to train as a schoolteacher, but instead decided to apply for a cadetship at The West Australian newspaper.
+After graduating from the University of Western Australia with a Bachelor of Arts degree, Doogue intended to train as a school teacher, but instead decided to apply for a cadetship at The West Australian newspaper.
 She later worked for The Australian and spent several years in the United Kingdom as London correspondent for Rupert Murdoch's Australian newspapers.
-Australian Broadcasting Corporation executives were so impressed with Doogue's on-air presence during an interview with the Four Corners program, that she was offered a hosting role on Nationwide.
+Australian Broadcasting Corporation executives were so impressed with Doogue's on-air presence during an interview with the Four Corners programme, that she was offered a hosting role on Nationwide.
 In 1985 she and Richard Morecroft co-hosted The National, the ABC's short-lived experiment with a nationwide hour-long nightly news service, combining news and current affairs, with Max Walsh and Richard Carleton as chief reporters.

 She worked at TEN-10 Sydney from 1988 to 1989 as co-presenter on Eyewitness News with Steve Liebmann and on commercial radio with 2UE, then returned to the ABC in 1990.

 In 1990 Doogue hosted the Ethnic Business Awards, which is a national business award highlighting migrant and Indigenous excellence in business.
 She went on to host these awards again in 1995, 1999, 2002, and 2004.

-Doogue was the host of Radio National's Life Matters program for 11 years from its inception in 1992.
+Doogue was the host of Radio National's Life Matters programme for 11 years from its inception in 1992.
 She received a United Nations Association of Australia Media Peace Award and two Penguin Awards for her role in ABC TV's coverage of the Gulf War.
 She was the host of Compass on ABC TV from 1998 to 2017.
-Since 2005, she has hosted the Extra and Saturday Extra programs on Radio National.
+Starting in 2005, she was a former host of the 90 minute Saturday Extra programme (as well as its truncated 60 minute version Extra) on Radio National until new host Nick Bryant was appointed in 2024.
+She returned to Compass for an episode in which she interviews the Governor-General Sam Mostyn after one year in the role.

 In November 2018, Doogue was inducted into the Australian Media Hall of Fame.

+Starting in January 2024, she and Hamish Macdonald became co-presenters of Global Roaming, a new half-hour current affairs programme from Radio National which every week does an in-depth examination of a single issue of national or international importance.